 If there are already four primary partitions on an MBR disk, you will receive the following message while trying to create a new partition on the unallocated space:

-Three suggestions for you:
+3 solutions for you:

-a) In Disk Management: first of all, delete a primary partition that is adjacent to the unallocated space to get a big unallocated space.
+Solution 1.
+In Disk Management: first of all, delete a primary partition that is adjacent to the unallocated space to get a big unallocated space.
 Then create a new partition on the unallocated space.
 Windows will make it logical.
 Finally, if you want to divide that logical partition into two parts, use Shrink Volume to help you allocate some free space from the logical partition so as to create another logical partition.

-b) In Partition Wizard: first of all, convert a primary partition that is adjacent to the unallocated space to logical partition.
+Solution 2.
+In Partition Wizard: first of all, convert a primary partition that is adjacent to the unallocated space to logical partition.
 Note that the selected primary partition should be a non-system partition.
 Then it is easy for you to create a new logical partition on the unallocated space.
 Detailed steps are shown below:

 Step 1.
 Run MiniTool Partition Wizard.
 Then on the main interface, select the primary partition to be converted and choose Set Partition as Logical.